 For those of you keeping track at home (thanks Staci for reminding me), CrossFit does in fact pass all rules of the Nerd Fitness Rebellion!

 I love that it gets people started with barbell training and heavy lifting, because nothing makes me happier than watching guys doing proper squats and women doing deadlifts 🙂

 Like with anything related to fitness, a good coach can be the difference between a great CrossFit experience and a dangerous one.

 I wish it wasn’t so prohibitively expensive, but I understand why it is (everything is groups taught by coaches).
 Even so, most CrossFit gyms have no problem filling their classes.
-I’d guess a HUGE portion of Crossfitters would cut out anything else in their life other than give up
+I’d guess a HUGE portion of CrossFitters would cut out anything else in their life other than give up.

 I think everybody should try it (your first trip will be free) and decide if it’s for you.
 If you decide it isn’t for you – that’s okay!
-I’ll admit that CrossFit isn’t for me and I have no intentions on ever joining a CrossFit gym, but I don’t have any problems with others doing it if they enjoy it and they’re safe.
+I’ll admit that CrossFit isn’t for me and I have no intentions of ever joining a CrossFit gym, but I don’t have any problems with others doing it if they enjoy it and they’re safe.

 However, when the day comes that I open Nerd Fitness gyms (and it’ll happen), I’m going to be taking a LOT from CrossFit on how to build a great, supportive gym environment and community…something you won’t find at any commercial gym.

 My final advice: If you’re interested, give it a shot.
 If you can afford it, and you enjoy it, keep doing it.
 If you don’t or can’t afford it, don’t.
 And don’t feel like less of a person because of it 🙂 I’ll still like you.

 Good lord that took a while.
 Thanks for taking the time to get through it, as it took Staci and I a few weeks of research, hours of writing, and LOTS of back and forth conversations to put this post together.